 These biscuits are inspired by the oyster crackers that traditionally accompany bowls of creamy clam chowder.
-You can make the biscuits up to one week ahead; store them in an airtight container at room temperature.
+Serve these alongside our Corn and Clam Chowder Sauce.

 Photography: QUENTIN BACON